gstirk27/Gracie-s-Blog/_posts/2024-10-04-ANOVA-in-Python.md

 ---
 layout: post
-title: "ANOVA in Python"
+title: "Starting ANOVA in Python"
 author: Gracie Stirk
-description: A step by step guide to doing an ANOVA analysis in Python
+description: A step by step guide to starting an ANOVA analysis in Python
 image: "/assets/images/pretty-trees.jpg"
 ---